THE UCAS APPLICATION

 FILLING IN THE UCAS APPLICATION

 Can’t wait to get started?
 Across the Pond offers you a free service to navigate this tricky but important first step into a British university with ease and confidence.
-We strongly recommend that you sign up below for your own personal advisor today who will guide you through the whole process and work with you on your application.
+The January 31st UCAS deadline does not pertain to international students, so there is still time to get your application in!
+We strongly recommend that you sign up via the form on this page for your own personal advisor today who will guide you through the whole process and work with you on your application.

 Not sure how to accept or decline an offer?
 Not sure what it means when you are eligible for UCAS Extra or UCAS Clearing?
 Not to worry.
 Your personal advisor will help you with this, too!